-You can find out how to correctly order the new Cervical Screening Test using the Pathology Test Guide for Cervical and Vaginal Testing.
+You can find out how to correctly order the Cervical Screening Test using the Pathology Test Guide for Cervical and Vaginal Testing.

-Symptomatic women / when to order a co-testWomen with signs or symptoms suggestive of cervical cancer are tested and managed on a different clinical pathway from those who are asymptomatic.
+Symptomatic women / when to order a co-testWomen with signs or symptoms suggestive of cervical cancer are tested and managed on a different clinical pathway to those who are asymptomatic.
 Women at any age with symptoms suggestive of cervical cancer require diagnostic testing (co-test and usually a gynaecological assessment) and not ‘cervical screening’.